-I signed up to try it out to see if we could tweak some of accounts.
+I tried it out.
 It was easy to get everything in.
 I enjoyed seeing some of the data explained in a narrative format.
-It’s free and quite easy to use.

 Favorite Personal Finance Posts This Week